How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 | Ondo Global Markets | Reinvestment via the SyntheticSharesOracle multiplier (sValue); net of 30% US withholding tax.
 Trading typically paused 7:50–8:10 PM ET the day before the ex-date. | A higher per-token price (Ethereum) or a higher displayed balance (Solana / BNB Chain in Scaled-UI-aware wallets).
 Economic exposure is unchanged; only the display differs. | Solana / BNB Chain: Scaled-UI-aware wallets may display increased token units; wallets without Scaled UI may display balances and prices closer to the Ethereum total-return presentation.
 Economic exposure is unchanged. | Holders reading the same Ondo position on different chains or different wallets may see different surface behavior for the same economic event. |

 | Dinari dShares | Stablecoin distribution to verified wallets; 5% service fee per Dinari’s fee documentation.
 Snapshot of holdings at 4 AM ET on the ex-dividend date; minimum distribution amount $0.10 USD. | USD+ (or another stablecoin) appears in the wallet; the dShare balance and price are unchanged by the dividend itself.
-Wrapped dShare holders receive underlying dShare deposited into the wrapped position instead. | Operates on Ethereum, Base, Arbitrum, and Plume (per Dinari docs).
+Wrapped dShare holders receive underlying dShare deposited into the wrapped position instead. | Multiple chains; examples as of June 2026 include Ethereum, Arbitrum, Avalanche, Base, Hyperliquid, and Plume — see Dinari docs for current list.
 Eligibility requires registered wallet + KYC. | Each distribution is a discrete wallet event with a date and amount; treatment for tax purposes depends on the holder’s jurisdiction. |

 The table summarizes the core differences.
 The sections that follow explain each mechanism in more detail.